Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 * Coldline: Even lower cost archival storage accessed less than once a quarter
 * Archive: Lowest cost archival storage for less than once a year

-Availability: Region, Dual-region, and multi-region
+Availability: Region, dual-region, and multi-region

 Filestore is a fully managed NFS file server that is NFSv3 compliant to store data from running applications to use with VM instances or Kubernetes clusters.